Mancs are renowned for their MASSIVE love of a night out.

 If you travel a bit further south, past the sky-high Hilton hotel (known to Mancs by it’s true name, the Beetham Tower) you’ll arrive at Deansgate Locks.

-The Locks is a row of plush chain bars, including another Revolution, housed in converted railway arches – which actually makes for some pretty cool interior design features.
+The Locks is a row of plush chain bars, including Revolution Deansgate Locks bar and restaurant, housed in converted railway arches – which actually makes for some pretty cool interior design features.

 While it’s relaxed and breezy in the day (it’s also a bit of a suntrap if it’s not raining!)
 The Locks comes alive by night.